tsabunkar/python_basic/README.md

 # Variables

+- Variables Must be assigned to some value before used ==> Error : NameError: name 'variable_name' is not defined
+- Syntax- variable_name: type_name
 - variables are like containers for storing data, pull it out later.
 They can hold all sorts of things like - number, boolean, string, etc
 - variable in python is like a variable in mathematics: it is named symbols that holds a value
 - Thinking like JAR